 Here are the three major credit bureaus who are in charge of issuing credit scores to borrowers:

-Which Credit Scores Are Scores Used By Lenders For Qualifying Borrowers
+Credit Scores Used By Lenders For Qualifying Borrowers

 Here is a loan scenario on how lenders use the middle credit score in qualifying borrowers:

-- It will give you a line item per line item rescoring formula where it will state the number of FICO points you can have by paying down certain credit tradelines or paying off a collection/charge off account.
+It will state the number of FICO points consumers can increase their credit scores by paying down certain credit tradelines or paying off a collection/charge off account.

 What Is A Credit Score Analyzer?